 Additional Penalties For Lapsed Insurance

-Along with this, drivers with no insurance or lapsed insurance face a variety of penalties and fines.
-Texas law outlines that first-time offenders will face a fine ranging from $175 and $350.
+Along with this, drivers with no or lapsed insurance face various penalties and fines.
+Texas law outlines that first-time offenders will face fines ranging from $175 to $350.
 That isn’t all, however.
-Drivers without insurance can be given a $250 surcharge on their annual driver’s licenses fee for three consecutive years.
+Drivers without insurance can be given a $250 surcharge on their annual driver’s license fee for three consecutive years.

 But because these drivers are committing subsequent offenses, the state of Texas can impound the driver’s vehicle or even revoke the driver’s license.

-Why You Need Uninsured Motorist Coverage (UIM) in Texas
+Why Get Uninsured Motorist Coverage (UIM) in Texas?

 Ultimately, you can see why meeting the minimum amounts of auto liability coverage is essential.
 If you don’t, you can be on the hook for a significant amount of cash.
 You may even lose your license if you are a repeat offender.

-In the end, this automatic opt-in to underinsured and uninsured coverage is encouraging, especially if you forget to explicitly request this type of coverage when speaking with your insurer.
+This automatic opt-in to underinsured and uninsured coverage is encouraging, especially if you forget to explicitly request this coverage when speaking with your insurer.
 Nonetheless, it is always worth your time to double-check.
-It’s better to take those few seconds to follow-up rather than encounter a nasty surprise in the future.
+It’s better to take those few seconds to follow up rather than encounter a nasty surprise in the future.

 Protecting Yourself While You’re on the Road

 Getting into an auto accident can be a terrifying experience.
-Assuming that you weren’t seriously injured, it’s always a good idea to get the other driver’s insurance information.
-Gather as much evidence as you can, as this will help you when you are filing a claim or pursuing litigation.
+Getting the other driver’s insurance information is always a good idea assuming that you weren’t seriously injured.
+Gather as much evidence as possible, as this will help you when you file a claim or pursue litigation.

 In the end, however, you can minimize some of the financial pain before the accident.
 Make sure that you do not have lapsed auto coverage.
 Ensure that you have uninsured or underinsured motorist coverage as part of your auto insurance plan.
 And after you get into an accident?
 Stay cool, calm, and collected.